rsyncOSX/RsyncUIdocs/content/post/Normalsettings.md

 - min - last 10 lines of output is logged
 - full - everything is logged

-The log file can be inspected by `⌘O` shortcut or by the File menu.
-The log file is stored at `$HOME/.rsyncosx/macserial/rsynclog.txt`.
+The log file is stored at `$HOME/.rsyncosx/macserial/rsyncosx.txt`.
+The logfile can be opened from the main view.

 ## Other settings